joel-becker/joel-becker.github.io/content/personal/perfect-day.md

 Trampolining, alas, is too far away to regularly bother with.

 Piano hopping was much more lame than I expected.
 (And I love playing and singing for crowds.)
-I think the crowd having shared enjoyment and context was the missing piece.
+I think the missing piece was the crowd having shared context.

 ## Planning challenges

 The hardest aspect of planning the day was getting the geography right.
-Ignoring this, arranging ideal activities in preferred order regardless of geography, would have led to costly travel and a much more empty schedule.
+Ignoring this (arranging ideal activities in preferred order regardless of geography) would have led to costly travel and a much more empty schedule.

 This event might have been significantly harder to pull off if I had not been prepared to pay for the entire thing myself.
 In the end, I more or less did pay for everything, but note that what matters is only the worst-case _commitment_ to paying.
 Money makes coordinating people to be in the same place at the same time much easier -- once coordinated, people are happier to pay!
 I could have been firmer about tracking expense shares and following up on this, without making the event noticeably worse.